Why Do Product Managers Assemble a Roadmap?

 Regardless of format, resist the temptation to use roadmaps for providing absolute deliverables, and instead use them to communicate the direction.

 Why Do We Assemble a Roadmap?

 So what are some uses for a product roadmap?

-Roadmapping is really a very strategic kind of exercise.
+Roadmapping is a highly strategic kind of exercise.
 It’s business-driven and necessarily holistic.
-If most of your experience to date has been in coordination roles, or you’re an associate product manager, or you’re new to the process, or you haven’t really been invited into the “war room,” a lot of you may struggle trying to put all these pieces together.
+If most of your experience to date has been in coordination roles, or you’re an associate product manager, or you’re new to the process, or you haven’t really been invited into the “war room,” a lot of you may struggle to try to put all these pieces together.